 - a) The Town, as a member of the Regional District of the Okanagan-Similkameen ("RDOS") and the Regional Hospital District ("RHD"), is responsible for its portion of any operating deficits or long-term debt related to functions in which it participates.
-Under provisions of the Local Government Act, the RDOS debt is a joint and several liability of the RDOS and each of its member municipalities. - b) The Town and its employees contribute to the Municipal Pension Plan (the Plan), a jointly trusteed pension plan.
-The Board of Trustees, representing plan members and employers, is responsible for administering the Plan, including investment of the assets and administration of benefits.
-The Plan is a multi-employer defined benefit pension plan.
+Under provisions of the Local Government Act, the RDOS debt is a joint and several liability of the RDOS and each of its member municipalities. - b) The Town and its employees contribute to the Municipal Pension Plan (a jointly trusteed pension plan).
+The board of trustees, representing plan members and employers, is responsible for administering the plan, including investment of assets and administration of benefits.
+The plan is a multi-employer defined benefit pension plan.
 Basic pension benefits are based on a formula.
-As at December 31, 2019, the Plan has approximately 213,000 active members and approximately 106,000 retired members.
-Active members include approximately 41,000 contributors from local governments.
+As at December 31, 2020, the plan has about 220,000 active members and approximately 112,000 retired members.
+Active members include approximately 42,000 contributors from local governments.

-Every three years, an actuarial valuation is performed to assess the financial position of the Plan and adequacy of plan funding.
-The actuary determines an appropriate combined employer and member contribution rate to fund the Plan.
-The actuary's calculated contribution rate is based on the entry-age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the Plan.
-This rate may be adjusted for the amortization of any unfunded actuarial liability.
+Every three years, an actuarial valuation is performed to assess the financial position of the plan and adequacy of plan funding.
+The actuary determines an appropriate combined employer and member contribution rate to fund the plan.
+The actuary's calculated contribution rate is based on the entry-age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plan.
+This rate may be adjusted for the amortization of any actuarial funding surplus and will be adjusted for the amortization of any unfunded actuarial liability.

-The most recent valuation for the Municipal Pension Plan as at December 31, 2018, indicated a \$2,866 million funding surplus for basic pension benefits on a going concern basis.
+The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2018, indicated a \$2.866 million funding surplus for basic pension benefits on a going concern basis.

-The Corporation of the Town of Osoyoos paid \$283,177 (2019 - \$255,761) for employer contributions to the Plan in fiscal 2020.
+The Town paid \$287,079 (2020 - \$283,177) for employer contributions to the plan in fiscal 2021.
 The next valuation will be as at December 31, 2021, with results available in 2022.

-Employers participating in the Plan record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
-This is because the Plan records accrued liabilities and accrued assets for the Plan in aggregate, resulting in consistent and reliable basis for allocating the obligation, assets, and cost to the individual employers participating in the Plan.
+Employers participating in the plan record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
+This is because the plan records accrued liabilities and accrued assets for the plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plan.